andygup/geodev-hackerlabs/develop/jsapi/work_with_proxy/lab.md

 ### Working with proxy

-This lab covers the basics for allowing public, _no-log-required_ access to secure ArcGIS Online or Portal services secured with OAuth.
+This lab covers the basics for allowing public, _no-login-required_ access to secure ArcGIS Online or Portal services secured with OAuth.

 PRE-REQUISITE: Before starting this lab make sure you have a working web server installed on your laptop.
 Common web servers include IIS and Apache.